api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 on-chain restrictions, Auctioneer adds a few more:

-1. Ignore all bids that expired or are expiring within the next `MINIMUM_BID_EXPIRING_SECONDS` period - This ensures that the awarded bid will still be active when the transaction is mined.
+1. Ignore all bids that expired or are expiring within the next `MINIMUM_BID_EXPIRING_SECONDS` period.
+This ensures that the awarded bid will still be active when the transaction is mined.
-2. Ensure the bidder has enough collateral to cover the bid amount along with extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations - This ensures that enough collateral can be reserved at award time.
+2. Ensure the bidder has enough collateral to cover the bid amount along with extra `COLLATERAL_REQUIREMENT_BUFFER_PERCENT` percent to account for price fluctuations.
+This ensures that enough collateral can be reserved at award time.
-3. Ensure the bidder has no active withdrawal - Prevents withdrawing the deposit just before the bid award.
+3. Ensure the bidder has no active withdrawal.
+This prevents withdrawing the deposit just before the bid award.

 Auctioneer fetches the required information from the OevAuctionHouse contract.
 In a rare case when Auctioneer fails to fetch eligibility for a bidder, it will